TGDivy/TGDivy/README.md

 ## 💬🌞

-> Life and death are of supreme importance.
-Time swiftly passes by and opportunity is lost. ~ Dogen
+> Dreams are the touchstones of our characters. ~ Henry David Thoreau

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )